KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_float_bc6h/README.md

 When the extension is used, it's allowed to use value `image/ktx2` for the `mimeType` property of images that are referenced by the `source` property of `KHR_texture_float_bc6h` texture extension object.

-At runtime, engines are expected to check hardware support for VK_FORMAT_BC6H_UFLOAT_BLOCK, if not present the texture should be transcoded converted to a suitable supported format.
+At runtime, engines are expected to check hardware support for VK_FORMAT_BC6H_UFLOAT_BLOCK, if not present the extension is not supported.
+This means that it is not allowed to transcode the texture data to some other format.

 ## glTF Schema Updates